The Five Elements: Water

 How to Incorporate Water into a Space: Listen to a recording of ocean sounds, add a glass sculpture or vase, hang a picture of the sea or ocean, use a dark blue or black rug

 And that’s it!
-We’ve covered all of the Five Elements.
-Thanks for sticking with us while we explored the core concepts of feng shui – we hope you learned more about how this practice works.
+I’ve covered all of the Five Elements.
+Thanks for sticking with me while I explored the core concepts of feng shui – I hope you learned more about how this practice works.